Free Concierge Service

 Highlights

-Ride the Tony Knowles Coastal Trail from Kincaid Park to Westchester Lagoon on a relaxed, guide-led bike tour.
-Learn about Anchorage history as you watch for moose and other wildlife along the way.
+Ride the Tony Knowles Coastal Trail from Kincaid Park to Westchester Lagoon.
+Hear Anchorage history and local nature facts as you explore the coast with your guide.

-• Watch for moose and other wildlife on the coastal trail
+• Watch for moose and shore birds along the coastal trail

 What's Included